PereViader/ManualDi/README.md

 }
 ```

-Serialize UnityEngine.Object dependancies should be serialized on installers and bound during installation.
+There is no need to remember them exactly, just use your IDE autocomplete functionality.

-Using `public` member variables to serialize references instead of `[SerializeField] private` ones should be prefered to avoid boilerplate.
+UnityEngine.Object dependancies should be serialized on installers and bound during installation.

 Most of the From methods that do instantiation, have several optional parameters.
 For instance:
 - `Transform? parent = null` defines the parent transform used when instantiating new instances.